FatmaAgil/CompGraphicsProject/README.md

    cd CompGraphicsProject
    ```

-2. **Serve the Game**
+2. **Open the Game**
-   Open the `index.html` file in your browser.
-That’s it!
-No complex setups. 🍀
+   - Locate the `index.html` file in your directory.
+   - Open it in your favorite browser (or whatever browser you’re stuck with).

+3. **Optional Local Server**
+   - For advanced users, serve the game using:
+     - Python:
+       ```bash
+       python -m http.server
+       ```
 ---

 ## **Controls**

-- **Arrow Keys:** Move Pac-Man:
+- **Arrow Keys:** Navigate through the maze:
-  - ⬆️: Up
+  - ⬆️: Move Up
-  - ⬇️: Down
+  - ⬇️: Move Down
-  - ➡️: Right
+  - ➡️: Move Right
-  - ⬅️: Left
+  - ⬅️: Move Left

 - **Mouse:**
-  - Start or Restart the game by clicking the buttons.
+  - Use buttons to start or restart the game.
-  - Adjust difficulty using the dropdown.
+  - Select difficulty from the dropdown menu.

 ---